Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 5: It should be possible to cancel the edit action by clicking a cancel or back button on the edit form to return the administrator back to the list without editing the recipe content

 ### Tasks:
-- [x] Import models into admin.py
+- &check; Import models into admin.py
-- [x] Add admin classes for each database model
+- &check; Add admin classes for each database model
-- [x] Test functionality
+- &check; Test functionality

 31. As an **administrator** I can **delete user recipes** so that **I can remove them from the site if they do against the community standards**